staeter/work-in-progress/dialogue.md

 Some of these core principles might be idealistic, unreachable or even a bit vague but they serve as a north star.
 Every requirement and every feature has to be justified and can be debated relative to these principles.

 Each principle corresponds to a specific idea and should not overlap with others.
-The principles 1-2 are philosophical, 3-8 social, 9-13 technical and 14-17 methodological.
+The principles 1-2 are philosophical, 3-7 social, 8-12 technical and 13-16 methodological.
 Apart from these groupings, they are sorted in no particular order.
 The numbers are only there for referencing sake.

 1. **Respectful**: Foster goodwill, empathy, openness and constructive communication.
 2. **Optimistic**: Build confidence in our collective ability to overcome current challenges and shape better futures through human ingenuity.
-3. **Purposeful**: Support mindful and intentional technology use.
+3. **Empowering**: Entrust people with control over their digital environment and support them with appropriate tools.
 4. **Expressive**: Provide spaces for creative expression and knowledge sharing and embrace diverse voices and experiences.
 5. **Democratic**: Make collective and democratic organizing and decision-making more efficient than centralized systems.
-6. **Empowering**: Entrust people with control over their digital environment and support them with appropriate tools.
-7. **Accessible**: Ensure accessibility no matter the technical knowledge, the economical status, the cultural background, the physical disabilities, the language or the literacy.
+6. **Accessible**: Ensure accessibility no matter the technical knowledge, the economical status, the cultural background, the physical disabilities, the language or the literacy.
-8. **Attractive**: Has compelling reasons for people and communities to join, stay and grow with the platform enabling [network effects](https://en.wikipedia.org/wiki/Network_effect).
+7. **Attractive**: Has compelling reasons for people and communities to join, stay and grow with the platform enabling [network effects](https://en.wikipedia.org/wiki/Network_effect).
-9. **Private**: Guarantee personal data sovereignty and communication confidentiality.
+8. **Private**: Guarantee personal data sovereignty and communication confidentiality.
-10. **Resilient**: Maintain platform availability even under state-level interdiction.
+9.  **Resilient**: Maintain platform availability even under state-level interdiction.
-11. **Safe**: Ensure users can communicate without fear of identification or retribution even in repressive environments.
+10. **Safe**: Ensure users can communicate without fear of identification or retribution even in repressive environments.
-12. **Distributed**: Share computing and storage resources across devices to minimize environmental impact and ensure network independence.
+11. **Distributed**: Share computing and storage resources across devices to minimize environmental impact and ensure network independence.
-13. **Modular**: Support community-driven development with a secure framework making every interface and algorithm customizable.
+12. **Modular**: Support community-driven development with a secure framework making every interface and algorithm customizable.
-14. **Sustainable**: Ensure the platform's social and technical foundations remain viable and relevant across generational timescales.
+13. **Sustainable**: Ensure the platform's social and technical foundations remain viable and relevant across generational timescales.
-15. **Empirical**: Rigorously justify, study and stress test every feature to ensure alignment with the *core principles*.
+14. **Empirical**: Rigorously justify, study and stress test every feature to ensure alignment with the *core principles*.
-16. **Transparent**: Actively expose and explain all platform mechanisms, algorithmic systems, and community processes, enabling informed user participation and control.
+15. **Transparent**: Actively expose and explain all platform mechanisms, algorithmic systems, and community processes, enabling informed user participation and control.
-17. **Governance**: Organize platform governance and development in a way that ensures consistent adherence to the *core principles*.
+16. **Governance**: Organize platform governance and development in a way that ensures consistent adherence to the *core principles*.

 ## Rationale